Ultrasound Student Assessment (USA)

 - Windows operating system on their computer

-- An external and free-moving mouse
+- An standard-size, free-moving mouse is required

 - A flat surface and clutter free area

 - Computer display settings at no more than 100%

 Please contact email@example.com as soon as possible if you are unable to meet one or more of these testing environment requirements.

 The Sonography program uses the physics and clinical categories to award points on each applicant’s ranking worksheet.
 These points are then added together as your overall USA score.
 The qualities being evaluated under the physics category include spatial resolution, logic, graph interpretation and problem solving.
 The qualities being evaluated under the clinical category include visualization, judgment, dexterity/hand-eye coordination, and persistence.
 The USA is not a pass/fail exam and does not use a 0-100 point scale like other standard exams.
 An average score in any category is zero (0).

 |Weighted Score||Points Awarded in Physics Category||Points Awarded in Clinical Category|

 |0.1 – 3.5||4||4|

 |7.1 – 9.9||12||12|